Susan Monarez: Centers for Disease Control and Prevention

 On September 4, Secretary Kennedy testified before the Senate Finance Committee, where Massachusetts Senator Elizabeth Warren and Vermont Senator Bernie Sanders questioned him about rumors surrounding Monarez's firing.
 Kennedy claimed that he simply asked her to resign because she told him that she wasn't trustworthy.
 On September 17, Monarez told the Senate Committee on Health, Education, Labor and Pensions that she confirmed that she was fired because she did not preemptively commit to accepting CDC advisory panel recommendations and firing some career officials overseeing vaccine policy, thus confirming the earlier reports.
 She believes that the true reason was holding the line on scientific integrity.

+California Department of Public Health

+She was hired as the Strategic Health Technology and Funding Advisor when the California Department of Public Health formed the initiative known as the Public Health Network Innovation Exchange.